RPGLibrarium/liberation/readme.md

 2. Install liberation core as a service
 3. Configure
 <!-- Liberation will look for configurations in the environment and at `/etc/liberation/master.conf`.
-Set the database connection properties and keycloak client secret like in the [example config](res/config.yml) Make sure the config is only readable by the liberation-core service. -->
+Set the model connection properties and keycloak client secret like in the [example config](res/config.yml) Make sure the config is only readable by the liberation-core service. -->
 #### Install Frontend to Webserver
 1. Build